 The medicine he helped deliver saved the lives of many American prisoners, most of whom suffered from late-stage malaria and beriberi, a disorder caused by Vitamin B1 (thiamine) deficiency.

-Salanga survived the war, and later worked as a civil engineer for American communications firms in Vietnam.
+Salanga survived the war and later worked as a civil engineer for American communications firms in Vietnam.
 He married a Vietnamese and had three children together.
-In the 1979, Salanga came to the United States to visit her sister, Josephine Salanga Britt, who married one of the American POWs they helped during the war.
+In 1979, Salanga came to the United States to visit her sister, Josephine Salanga Britt, who married one of the American POWs they helped during the war.

 Barrameda, J. (2014).
 Lt.
 Delfin C. Rosales: An authentic Bikolnon hero.
 Bicol Mail.
 Retrieved 3 July 2016, from http://goo.gl/qushfX